 No!
-Although this concern has been shared by parents and professionals, research does not support the idea that speaking more than one language in the home is harmful for children with ASD.
-1 In fact, research from the UW Autism Center shows that bilingualism may actually provide benefits for children with ASD!
-It is important to remember that language development itself may occur at a similar pace between monolingual and bilingual children with ASD.2
+Although this concern has been shared by parents and professionals, research does not support the idea that speaking more than one language in the home is harmful for autistic children.1 In fact, research from the UW Autism Center shows that bilingualism may actually provide benefits for autistic children!
+It is important to remember that language development itself may occur at a similar pace between monolingual and bilingual autistic children.2

-How bilingual environments can support children with ASD:
+How bilingual environments can support autistic children:

-- Better perspective taking an important tool for social communication 5 - Greater use of gestures to signify wants and needs 5 - More advanced skills in pretend play5 - More cooing and vocalizing in toddlers5 - Caretakers interacting in their native language may be able to be more responsive, use an increased variety of communication functions, convey more nuanced emotions, and expand on topics of interest; which can lead to better language modeling from the caretaker to the child 6 - Children have the opportunity to interact with family members who speak other languages, participate fully in family gatherings and benefit from enriched cultural identities. - Better able to switch attention between two tasks than monolingual peers with ASD (i.e. Sorting objects by color, then switching to sort by shape)7
+- Caretakers interacting in their native language may be able to be more responsive, use an increased variety of communication functions, convey more nuanced emotions, and expand on topics of interest; which can lead to better language modeling from the caretaker to the child 6 - Children have the opportunity to interact with family members who speak other languages, participate fully in family gatherings and benefit from enriched cultural identities. - Increased ability to switch attention between two tasks than monolingual autistic peers (i.e. Sorting objects by color, then switching to sort by shape)7 - Increase perspective taking an important tool for social communication 5 - Support robust use of gestures to signify wants and needs 5 - Advance skills in pretend play5 - More cooing and vocalizing in toddlers5

-In comparison to children with ASD who speak one language, exposure to bilingual environments does NOT:
+In comparison to autistic children who speak one language, exposure to bilingual environments does NOT:

-- Lower the child's ability to understand or use spoken language 1, 4
+- Lower the child's ability to understand or use spoken language ^{1, 4}

 - Cause additional language delays5

 - Decrease cognitive ability

 - Increase symptoms of ASD3